huseyincenik/john_snow_labs/data_curation/README.md

 ```

 ### Step 2: Tagger Stage
-*Output File References: `data/output/use_case/tagger_result.json`*
+*Output File Reference: `data/output/use_case/tagger_result.json`*

-The Tagger assigns a confidence score to the document type and date, ensuring we prioritize high-quality data.
+The Tagger processes the raw text to determine the document type (e.g., `radiology`, `pathology`, `clinical`) and the document date.
+This content-aware tagging is crucial for downstream logic like conflict resolution (preferring recent documents) and source hierarchy.

+**Tagger Output Snippet:**
 ```json
 {
   "sorted_documents": [